 - Season your dishes.
 Cilantro Mint Chutney is a staple in the Kripalu Dining Hall and goes well with many dishes, such as rice biryani, mixed vegetables, or quinoa and beans.

 - Finish sesame noodles with fresh, chopped peanuts and cilantro.

 - Garnish.
 A friend recently taught me to cook Brussels sprouts by roasting them in the oven for ten minutes, then searing them in a pan at a high heat to lightly blacken, then adding a dash of soy sauce, garlic, chopped cilantro, and a squeeze of lime juice.
 This is a show stopper!
 I served these for Thanksgiving and everyone fought for the last of the sprouts.

 - Add cilantro to a fresh-pressed juice for a cooling effect for pitta doshas when they’re dominating the day!
-Hilary Garivaltis, Dean of the Kripalu School of Ayurveda, and President of NAMA notes: We recognize fresh cilantro to be especially good to cool pitta down in the digestive track as well as topically for hot, itchy skin issues.
+Hilary Garivaltis, former Dean of the Kripalu School of Ayurveda, and President of NAMA notes: We recognize fresh cilantro to be especially good to cool pitta down in the digestive track as well as topically for hot, itchy skin issues.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail firstname.lastname@example.org.